All Episodes

 That's a serious problem.

-This is now a nationwide problem.
+This is now a nationwide problem?

 You know, I don't know that.

-We the people that aren't planted by now are having problems getting the fertilizer, uh Roundup, for example, which we have to use.
+The people that aren't planted by now are having problems getting the fertilizer.

 Wow.

-Truckers aren't gonna truck for less.
+Truckers aren't going to truck for less.

-Uh they're in more demand than ever.
+They're in more demand than ever.

 Their prices are going up.